FUNG, VIVIAN – COMPOSER

-Many distinguished artists and ensembles around the world have embraced Fung’s music as part of their core repertoire, including the San Francisco Contemporary Music Players, Metropolis Ensemble, Chicago Sinfonietta, Winnipeg New Music Festival, St. Paul Chamber Orchestra, San Francisco Symphony, American String Quartet, Staatskapelle Karlsruhe, Suwon Chorale of South Korea, and Ying Quartet, to name a few.
+Many distinguished artists and ensembles around the world have embraced Fung’s music as part of their core repertoire, including the Alabama Symphony, American Opera Projects, Chicago Sinfonietta, Milwaukee Symphony, St. Paul Chamber Orchestra, San Francisco Symphony, San José Chamber Orchestra, Shanghai Quartet, Staatskapelle Karlsruhe, Suwon Chorale of South Korea, and Ying Quartet, to name a few.
 Fung’s Glimpses for prepared piano has been championed by a diverse group of pianists, including Conor Hanick, Jenny Lin, Margaret Leng Tan, and Bryan Wagorn.
 Conductors with whom she has collaborated include Long Yu, Justin Brown, Mei-Ann Chen, Andrew Cyr, Rei Hotoda, Barbara Day Turner, Alexander Mickelthwate, Peter Oundjian, Edwin Outwater, Steven Schick, Gerard Schwarz, and Bramwell Tovey.

 In 2012, Naxos Canadian Classics released a recording of Fung’s Violin Concerto [No.1], Piano Concerto “Dreamscapes,” and Glimpses.
 The Violin Concerto earned Fung the 2013 JUNO Award for “Classical Composition of the Year.”
 Several of Fung’s other works have also been released commercially on the Telarc, Çedille, Innova, and Signpost labels.